otvv/tanjun-log/README.md

 # flog

-logging and debugging in JavaScript made easier
+Logging and debugging made easier for your JavaScript applications.

+***